 Members of the Scottish Parliament (MSPs) are receiving a large number of enquiries relating to Coronavirus (COVID-19).
-SPICe is still responding to enquiries through the usual enquiry process.
+SPICe responding to enquiries through the usual enquiry process.

-However, in response to the high number of enquiries received on support for businesses, including Non-Domestic Rates relief and grants, we’ve pulled together this set of Frequently Asked Questions which may help MSPs in responding to their constituents, and anyone else looking for information on new measures.
+In response to the high number of enquiries received during the COVID-19 pandemic on support for businesses, including Non-Domestic Rates relief and grants, we’ve pulled together this set of Frequently Asked Questions.
+This may help MSPs in responding to their constituents, and anyone else looking for information on past measures.

 This blog looks specifically at Non-Domestic Rates related support for businesses, as opposed to support for employees and the self-employed, and loan schemes extended or made available to businesses.
 For details on all COVID-19 business support measures, the first place businesses should look for assistance is findbusinesssupport.gov.scot – this website is part of a joint response by Scotland’s Enterprise and Skills system (Agencies, Local Authorities, Scottish Government and business/industry organisations).
 The Scottish Government has also opened a support helpline, This helpline to handle urgent issues and more detailed questions that can’t be answered on the above FBS site.